 - Quality control.
 Responsible to the bottom line, construction managers may be incentivised to cut costs on workmanship or materials, in order to maintain control over project budgets, and meet stringent GMP requirements.

 - Single point of failure.
 The CMAR method for construction project delivery places responsibility solely on the construction manager - which makes them the single source of failure.
-Should a GC become overwhelmed, or fail to maintain proper oversight on a project, budgets and deadlines can quickly slip, leading to quickly compounding damages.
+Should a general contractor become overwhelmed, or fail to maintain proper oversight on a project, budgets and deadlines can quickly slip, leading to quickly compounding damages.

 ALICE can help by: